Love Letter to the Void

 I think many of us would agree we’ve had enough.
 Enough of the grief, anxiety and fear of witnessing the unaccounted costs in life that empires are willing to pay in order to hoard wealth.
 But what do we know of enoughness?

-Like many 2nd or 3rd generation settlers fat off stolen land and raised with more-than-enough as a baseline, we can genuinely not know.
+If, like me, you are a 2nd or 3rd generation settler raised on stolen land with more-than-enough as a baseline, you can genuinely not know.
 The fear of living on less when the social narrative is screaming at you to hoard for survival props up the central logical fallacy of western imperialism; that we can infinitely produce our way into having enough.

 Through the inverted film negative of Capability’s perfect landscape lens we look out at our urban environment and see a hellscape snap shot of what happens when you fail at hoarding.
 The spectre of homelessness, of hunger, of wanting and not getting, haunt our waking lives and drive us to produce or die until we die.